sgb-io/codehawk-cli/README.md

 ## Scope

-*JavaScript, TypeScript and Flow* projects are supported for analysis.
+JavaScript (including TypeScript and Flow) projects are supported for analysis.
 The CLI tool supports unix and windows filesystems (there is a reasonable amount of Windows compatibility code).

 It works by traversing a directory and discovering all supported filetypes, runs a static analysis routine on each file, then performs project-wide analysis such as inter-dependency counting and test coverage mapping.